 Big, bulky muscles might look good in the mirror but they’re not very useful for musicians.
 We are high-performance athletes ……. but of the small muscles.
 Most of the time, but especially for fast playing, our fingers need to be more like world-class decathlon athletes, dancers, gymnasts or acrobats rather than olympic weight-lifters.
 We need endurance strength (the type of strength that allows us to withstand thousands of small repetitive movements) rather than the strength that would allow us to lift 100 kilos in one momentous effort.
 Big bulky muscles tend to make people stiff and “muscle-bound” which is not particularly useful for musicians.
-Although the muscular power we need to play the cello is considerably more than what is needed to play the violin, the cellist’s strength must be coupled with enormous flexibility as well.
+Although the muscular power we need to play the cello is considerably more than what is needed to play the violin, the cellist’s strength must be coupled with enormous flexibility and speed (= agility) as well.

 This is not to say that we don’t all need to look after and exercise our large muscle groups (back, legs, shoulders etc.).
 Even though it is our hands that require the most strength-and-endurance training, our large muscle groups need to be strong, fit and flexible in order to help the hands do their hard work.
 Unfortunately, musicians often have a tendency to neglect their general body fitness and strength.
 Almost certainly, one hour per day taken away from our practice to devote to general physical exercise will benefit our playing more than if we had just practised for that extra hour.